Digital safety and online privacy resources

 How to spot a phishing text

-A simulated SMS conversation with a scammer pretending to be from Canada Post, the CRA, or a bank.
-Practice spotting the red flags.
+A simulated text conversation with a scammer pretending to be from a delivery company or a bank.
+Practice spotting the red flags before you reply.

 Interactive